This bourbon-based frozen gold rush cocktail is naturally sweetened, honey- and lemon- flavored, and blended with ice for a refreshing summer drink.

 Despite the fact that the local schools are starting soon, it's a) still the beginning of August and b) still HOT.
 Man oh man, this heat has been ongoing for weeks and weeks.
 I know this is the kind of weather I just couldn't wait for when Nashville was getting a few crazy ice storms this past winter, but, uhhh, it's had its run.

-Seeing as Mother Nature has ignored my bribes of ice cream and steak to tone it down a little, I’m thinking this frozen gold rush cocktail might sweeten the deal enough to bring us some temperatures in the low 80s.
+Seeing as Mother Nature has ignored my bribes of mango peach white sangria and sparkling ginger lemonade to tone it down a little, maybe this frozen gold rush cocktail might sweeten the deal enough to bring us some temperatures in the low 80s.
 A girl can wish!

-I’m typically not one to opt for a cocktail with bourbon as my drink of choice, but the simplicity of a Gold Rush jumped out at me as one I needed to try.
+I'm typically not one to opt for a cocktail with bourbon as my drink of choice, but the simplicity of a gold rush jumped out at me as one I needed to try.
+And I'm so glad I did!

-This version stays true to its bold yet unassuming roots with a fun little take – let’s throw it in the blender!
+This frozen gold rush stays true to its bold yet unassuming roots with one minor/major difference - let's throw it in the blender!

-The same tried and true ingredients are blended with ice for an incredibly refreshing, slightly sweetened cocktail that’s just made for poolside sipping.
+Add one ounce of the honey syrup, one ounce of lemon juice, and two ounces of bourbon to a blender along with ice and blend for an incredibly refreshing, slightly sweetened cocktail that's just made for poolside sipping.
 Or deck lounging.
-Or hunkering down inside with the air conditioning because it’s just TOO hot to hang around outside. 🙂
+Or hunkering down inside with the air conditioning because it's just TOO hot to hang around outside. 🙂

 - Use your favorite bourbon!
 We don't get super fancy.